-1 Reisberg, B., Ferris, S.H., de Leon, M.J., & Crook, T. (1982).
-The global deterioration scale for assessment of primary degenerative dementia.
-American Journal of Psychiatry, 139(9), 1136-1139. https://doi.org/10.1176/ajp.139.9.1136
+2 Reisberg, B., Ferris, S.H., de Leon, M.J., and Crook, T. (1982).
+Global Deterioration Scale (GDS), American Journal of Psychiatry, 139:1136-1139.

 The approach to care greatly influences the individual's quality of life.
-The Alzheimer Society has developed Guidelines for Care to educate people living with Alzheimer's disease and caregivers about the special type of care that is most supportive of people with dementia.
-Find them at alzheimer.ca/ library.
+The Alzheimer Society has developed Guidelines for Care to explain to people living with Alzheimer's disease, their families and caregivers the special type of care that is most supportive of people with the disease.